-In the measurement panel, the currently measured numerical values of selected parameters are displayed.
+The Measurement panel shows the currently measured numerical values of selected parameters are displayed.
 Use the Tool Bar to add more parameters to the display, maximize the display screen, or reset the measurement.

 The display resets when a different device is selected.